 Thank the person you are speaking to for their time and for passing on your concerns.

-America’s most important conservation and recreation program has expired, but our fight is not over..
-We must ensure that this wildly successful 53-year-old program will not disappear but will continue to protect land, water, and history across the country permanently, with full and dedicated funding.
+America’s most important conservation and recreation program has been permanently reauthorized, but our fight is not over.
+We must ensure that this wildly successful 53-year-old program will not continue to have more than half its funding raided every year but will continue to protect land, water, and history across the country permanently, by enacting full and dedicated funding.

-While the expiration of LWCF—the second in just three years—casts a chill over communities’ long-term planning to provide outdoor recreation access, protect wildlife habitat, preserve working forests and ranches, ensure plentiful safe drinking water for their residents, and achieve other locally-driven conservation goals, such projects are under direct threat from funding shortfalls as well.
+The constant diversion of LWCF funds to other, non-conservation purposes casts a chill over communities’ long-term planning to provide outdoor recreation access, protect wildlife habitat, preserve working forests and ranches, ensure plentiful safe drinking water for their residents, and achieve other locally-driven conservation goals, while projects are under direct threat from funding shortfalls as well.

-The Trump Administration’s Fiscal Year 2019 Budget proposal would virtually eliminate funding for the Land and Water Conservation Fund, with an 103% overall cut to the program from this year’s enacted funding level.
+The Trump Administration’s Fiscal Year 2020 Budget proposal would virtually eliminate funding for the Land and Water Conservation Fund, with a 105% overall cut to the program from this year’s enacted funding level.

 The budgets for conservation at our National Parks, National Forests, National Wildlife Refuges and other public lands would be gutted.